 - Location and Language

-1. Cross-platform compatibility: Every app needs to function flawlessly on all major platforms and devices.
+Every app needs to function flawlessly on all major platforms and devices.
 This refers to all major platforms running on all widely used mobile devices.
 The best way to accomplish this is to use real devices and browsers.
 All users will be running apps on real devices, so they need to be tested on the same.

 Use a cloud-based service that provides real devices to test on.
 BrowserStack offers thousands of real devices and browsers for both manual and automated testing.
 It offers thousands of real Android and iOS devices for automated app testing.
 The mobile devices are also available for mobile app testing.

-2. Security: In a digital age, data is the most valuable commodity.
+In the digital age, data is the most valuable commodity.
 Concerns about data security are foremost in every user’s mind when they download an app.
 Run every possible test to ensure that user data is protected from unauthorized access.
 Identify possible scenarios that may result in a data breach, and run extensive tests to fortify the app against them.
 Keep in mind that security assurance is a non-negotiable part of any mobile app QA checklist.

-3. Customization: A successful app is versatile.
+A successful app is versatile.
 Expect that users will be accessing any app from multiple mobile devices.
 So, every app should be able to run perfectly on each device.

 For example, if the same app is opened via two devices with different screen sizes, it should be optimized to fit both screens perfectly.
 A big screen should not cause pixelation of graphics in the app, and a small screen should not lead to any cut-out images.